 Flea & Tick

-It’s no secret that we dislike pesticidal oral flea/tick/heartworm treatments.
-We’re not alone in our fears and observations; many proactive/holistic veterinarians are also worried about the impact these chemicals are having on the health of our dogs.
+It’s no secret that we dislike pesticidal flea, tick, and heartworm treatments.
+We’re not alone in our fears and observations; many proactive/holistic veterinarians are also worried about the impact these chemicals are having on the health of our dogs and the environment.
 Dr. Jean Dodds and Dr. Judy Morgan, along with a few other colleagues, decided to dig deeper after witnessing too much devastation.

-Their peer reviewed study* revealed that 2 out of 3 dog owners witnessed negative side effects after feeding or applying pesticides.
+Their peer reviewed study revealed that two out of three dog owners witnessed negative side effects after feeding or applying pesticides.
 These included:

 - Weakness